 In which I say goodbye to Hollywood

 Maybe I’m not looking in the right places.
-Far be it from me to call myself a scholar of the Bard of Long Island.* But given that people will analyze The Stranger until they’re blue in the face (not unjustifiably), I figured I’d transfer a byte of that energy to its immediate predecessor, which I wasn’t exposed to until much later, and which is in many ways equally strong.
+Far be it from me to call myself a scholar of the Bard of Long Island.* But given that people will (justifiably) analyze The Stranger until they’re blue in the face, I figured I’d transfer a byte of that energy to its immediate predecessor, which I wasn’t exposed to until much later, and which is in many ways equally strong.

 Only eight tracks, and not a weak one among them.
-I don’t go crazy for “New York State of Mind”—chalk it up to too many second-rate covers (except this one)—but nor would I call it a bad song.
+I don’t go crazy for “New York State of Mind”—chalk it up to too many second-rate covers (except this one and, of course, Babs, who helped him go mainstream)—but nor would I call it a bad song.
 From the Spector-esque glory of “Say Goodbye to Hollywood” to the keyboard-sweeping range of “Miami 2017,” it’s basically all killer no filler.

 Come to think of it, Joel does not make records with lots of tracks.
 He takes musical ideas and follows them through to their endpoint.
 This results in many of the songs being quite long, compensating for length in time as opposed to quantity.
 I think he is one of the artists who helped usher out the era of people couching their singles among two-minute throwaway tracks to reach a total of 14 (thanks, Capitol) and usher in an era of greater democracy for what constituted ‘radio-friendly’ or a proper LP.

-“All You Wanna Do is Dance“ struck a big chord last fall, when…all I wanted to do was dance.
+“All You Wanna Do is Dance“ struck a big chord last fall, when all I wanted to do was dance.
 Some projects were stressing me out and I decided not to think about them until I absolutely had to.
 The line “you don’t want to deal with the future / you don’t want to make any plans” seemed to me to sum up the entire COVID-ravaged world.
-“James,” meanwhile, is as beautiful a tune as he’s ever written—disclaimer: this statement may not be impartial, as it holds specific connotations for me.
+“James,” meanwhile, is as beautiful a tune as he’s ever written—a statement that may not be impartial, as it holds specific connotations for me.
 It’s also a suitable precursor to the next year’s ballad, “Vienna,” which if you ask me is his greatest song, full stop.

 It is a Power Move that “Prelude/Angry Young Man” has the word “prelude” in its title and is not the album opener.
 No way could he have pulled that off a couple years prior.
+I love the journey it takes us on.
 This one too has a weirdly COVID-relevant line: “I found that just surviving was a noble fight.”

 I did hear “Miami 2017” a lot as a youngster, when the date seemed impossibly far-off, so the fact that we are now four years past it is a whole different level of crazy.
 And the Mafia haven’t taken over Mexico yet, to my knowledge.
 But that chord progression is Good Stuff.
 The rise and fall of the orchestration?
 Never gets old.
 This one must be a real stunner live.